QuEST-Kit/QuEST/examples/README.md

 outcome = measureWithStats(qubits, 2, &prob);
 printf("Qubit 2 collapsed to %d with probability %f\n", outcome, prob);
 ```
+We could even apply [non-physical operators](https://quest-kit.github.io/QuEST/group__operator.html) to our register, to break its normalisation, which can often allow us to take computational shortcuts like [this one](https://arxiv.org/abs/2009.02823).

 At the conclusion of our circuit, we should free up the memory used by our quantum registers.
 ```C